 Meet the 2022 cohort here.

-Building on those previous experience and on the Youth for Biosecurity network, UNODA launched the Youth for Biosecurity Fellowship in 2023.
+Building on those previous experience and on the Youth for Biosecurity network, UNODA launched the Youth for Biosecurity Fellowship in 2023 and 2024.
 The Fellowship offers a more complete experience combining online interactive training and an in-person visit to Geneva, hence increasing opportunities to learn, network, acquire new skills and play an active and forward-looking role during official BWC meetings.

 All the Youth for Biosecurity activities place particular emphasis on encouraging the participation of young women scientists from the Global South in BWC discussions.